radius-project/docs/docs/content/author-apps/container/howto-volumes/index.md

 ---
 type: docs
-title: "Quickstart: Mount a volume to a container"
+title: "How-To: Mount a volume to a container"
 linkTitle: "Volume mounts"
 description: "Learn how to mount a volume to a container"
 weight: 200
 slug: 'volumes'
-categories: "Quickstart"
+categories: "How-To"
 tags: ["containers"]
 ---

-This quickstart will provide an overview of how to:
+This how-to guide will provide an overview of how to:

 - Mount an ephemeral (short-lived) volume to a container